Banner (Australian rules football): Banner incidents, customs and superstitions

 As crepe paper and sticky tape is not renowned for its strength, banners will often rip in places, or even be completely de-poled if the weather is very windy or wet.
 Seeing an opponent's banner de-poled is always a source of amusement for fans, leaving their opponent open to ridicule.

 In 1971, St Kilda's Cheer Squad mocked their poorly performing opposition in a match against South Melbourne when the St Kilda run-through read "South Melbourne the Invincible Masters and Supreme Conquerors of..." and on the reverse side, "the wooden spoon".
 In response to this, the St Kilda captain, Ross Smith, and several St Kilda players ran around the run-through, not through it.

 In 1972, an Essendon supporter ran through the Collingwood run-through at Victoria Park before being detained by security: Collingwood fans invaded the ground and demolished the Essendon run-through in retaliation for the incident.

 In 1975, Collingwood supported Hawthorn captain Peter Crimmins in his fight against cancer, with the simple message, "Collingwood supports Crimmins".
 Later that year, Collingwood derided former player, and then Essendon captain-coach, Des Tuddenham with a banner that read, "Sgt Tuddy's Lonely Tarts Club Band", a play on a Beatles song title.

 In 1980, Collingwood ridiculed Carlton's new coach, Peter "Percy" Jones, with a banner that read "Percy Jones - The Mind That Launched Larundel", a reference to an asylum in the nearby suburb of Bundoora.

 In protest at their club's imminent relocation to Sydney, South Melbourne Cheer Squad made an all black 'mourning' banner in 1981.
-Their captain and several players ran around the banner, as it was not in South Melbourne's red and white team colors and did not realise it was theirs to run through.
+Their captain and several players ran around the banner, as it was not in South Melbourne's red and white team colours and did not realise it was theirs to run through.
 Another South Melbourne banner that year read "South Melbourne - you sold your soul."